DataBooth/super-segment/docs/segment.md

-Better-quality segmentation models in superannuation balance statistical rigour, business value, and practical constraints.
-Here’s a summary of leading approaches and recent research insights:

-## Approaches to Member Segmentation
+## Common Approaches to Member Segmentation

 - **Demographic Segmentation:**
   Uses basic factors like age, gender, account balance, and employment type.
 Age remains the most predictive single variable for superannuation needs and communication[1][4].
 However, overly granular demographic splits can become impractical or misleading[1].